vmware-archive/usb-login-scripts/README.md

     ```bash
     diskutil list
     ```
-1. Run the following commands, inserting your variables.
+1. Run the following commands to reformat the drive with password-protection, inserting your variables.

     ```bash
     diskutil eraseVolume jhfsx <new-usb-name> /Volumes/<old-usb-name>/